 - Organize and distribute event credentials, passes, gift bags, etc.

 - Provide general administrative support to staff and vendors.

-- Deliver high quality and responsive customer service to vendors and guests.
+- Deliver high quality and responsive customer service to guests.

 - Other duties as assigned.